Because your skin works as hard as you do, give it all the skincare TLC it deserves

 Skincare tip 2: If you have other concerns such as acne, spots, or extreme dryness, reach out to a dermatologist.
 More often than not, they’d recommend additional steps such as toners and serums (between the cleanser and moisturizer).
 Look for ingredients such as vitamin C and retinol for uneven skin tone and acne or wrinkles respectively.
 Just remember that these can make you more sensitive to the sun so don’t forget the sunblock.

-Having a proper diet is just as important
+A proper diet is just as important

 We often think going on a specific kind of diet is always about weight loss.
 Truth be told, eating right has a lot of health benefits that go beyond what we know.
 Aside from staving off chronic illnesses such as diabetes, heart disease, and fatty liver disease, a balanced diet also benefits the skin.